 Wayne Jortner is a former attorney with Maine’s Office of the Public Advocate.
 As Senior Counsel, he spent 23 years representing utility consumers in the State of Maine before the Maine Public Utilities Commission, the Maine Supreme Court and the Federal Communications Commission.

 Sen. Rick Bennett, Oxford

 Senator Rick Bennett of Oxford was the lead Senate sponsor of LD 1708.
-He has served in the Maine Legislature for 13 years in both the Senate and House, including as Senate President.
-Sen. Bennett currently serves on the Environment and Natural Resources Committee and the Government Oversight Committee.
+He has served in the Maine Legislature for 15 years in both the Senate and House, including as Senate President.
+Sen. Bennett currently serves on the Appropriations and Financial Affairs Committee and the Government Oversight Committee.
 He is currently President and CEO of ValueEdge Advisors and has served on the boards of Maine Conservation Voters, Maine Heritage Policy Center, and Hebron Academy.
 As a business leader, he has directed or helped the turnarounds of several Maine enterprises including GWI and Quoddy.
 He received his B.A. with honors from Harvard University in 1986 and his M.B.A. from the University of Southern Maine in 2000.

 John Clark, Linneus

 John Clark is the former General Manager of Houlton Water Company, a capacity he served in for 33 years.
 He is a recipient of Maine Water Utilities Association’s Lifetime Achievement Award, and past President of the Northern Maine Independent System Administrator, past President of the Dirigo Electric Cooperative, and past President of the Northeast Public Power Association.
 He studied engineering at Maine Maritime Academy and business and engineering at Northeastern University, a background that complemented his career in utility operations.